 Lou Ellis (email@example.com) is a highly experienced laboratory scientist.
 In addition to contributing to several current projects and providing technical support for the team, she is the Jones’ group laboratory manager.

 Sarah Howlett (firstname.lastname@example.org) is a highly experienced post doc, having worked on embryology and parental imprinting before finding immunology.
 Her particular expertise is in humanised mouse models.
 In addition to being a major contributor to several current projects, Sarah runs our work on developing in vitro and in vivo (humanised mouse models) to understand the immunogenicity of cellular therapies.

-Hani S. Mousa (email@example.com) is a qualified medical doctor and a PhD student in the final year of his PhD.
-He has a particular interest in myeloid biology and uses monocytes, monocyte-derived cells (macrophages and dendritic cells) and iPSC-derived myeloid cells (microglia) to study autoimmunity-associated variants in the TNF superfamily.
+Hani S. Mousa (email@example.com) is a qualified medical doctor and a post-doc.
+He completed his PhD in the Jones’ lab where he studied genetic determinants of autoimmunity in selected TNF superfamily genes.
+He has a particular interest in myeloid and stem cell biology and applies functional genomic techniques to study autoimmunity.

 Zoya Georgieva (firstname.lastname@example.org) is a neurology trainee and a PhD student, who joined the lab in 2018.
 She is interested in understanding T regulatory cell reconstitution post-lymphocyte depletion and in exploring whether low-dose IL-2 can be used to expand functional regulatory cells during immune reconstitution.

 Anna Curle (email@example.com) is a second year PhD student who joined the lab in 2020.
 Anna is interested in understanding the immune environment in the brains of Parkinson’s Disease patients and understanding the immunogenicity of hESC-derived dopaminergic neurons for cellular therapies.